 Best practices: Since in-stream video ads on Facebook are not clickable, conversions and landing page traffic are not applicable.
 Although to optimize the post-click experience, linking to a landing page from an ad via Audience Network is highly recommended.

-Note: The new, comprehensive Instapage digital advertising specs handbook contains everything in one place — dimensions, file formats, examples, and more — to create compelling advertisements across all platforms and devices.
+Note: The new, comprehensive Instapage digital advertising specs guide contains everything in one place — dimensions, file formats, examples, and more — to create compelling advertisements across all platforms and devices.

 Facebook in-stream video ads can improve your campaigns